ENBANATHANV/SYNCHRONOUS-UP-COUNTER/README.md

 # RESULTS
-Thus 4 bit synchronous up counter is implemented using verilog and validate using their waveform.
+Thus 4 bit synchronous up counter is implemented using verilog and validate using their waveform successfully.